jyothiraditya-n/bfcli/README.md

 - Integration with `libClame` to provide command-line argument parsing, which is used for providing program information with command line switches, specifying if colour output should be enabled, and pre-emptively declaring the file to be loaded into memory.
+This library is also used as the backbone for the command-line itself.

 - Colour support for highlighting important information on the screen.